mrchantey/beet/README.md

 ```
 ## Examples

+The examples for beet are *scene-based*, meaning each example provides a scene for a common base app.
+As Bevy scene workflows are a wip, there are a few `Placeholder` types used for not-yet-serializable types like cameras, asset handles etc.

 Most examples rely on assets that can be downloaded with the following commands, or manually from [here](https://storage.googleapis.com/beet-misc/assets.tar.gz).

 ```sh